Home

 If you

-want to access your Hotmail or AOL email, there are a number of options:
+want to access your Hotmail or AOL email, there are a few options:

 interface.